brian6484/CSKnowledge/Operating System/concurrency vs parallelism.md

 For example, if we are relying on Facebook and Twitter's API to get data, we shouldnt wait for data from Facebook before processing data from Twitter.
-It can happen concurrently.
+It can happen concurrently without operations affecting each other

 ## Diff